Cloudoki/tex-openbank-starter/README.md

 ## Project Structure

 Containers use the [ducks](https://github.com/erikras/ducks-modular-redux) approach, with small changes.
-Instead of having the effects in the `ducks.js` file we preserve the sagas file to prevent our files of having more than 150/200 lines of code each and be easier to debug/read them.
+This simpler version of the boilerplate doesn't include sagas for simplicity's sake.
 The other small change to this approach is that the middleware is also present in the `ducks.js` file, because we don't expect to have more than a couple per container, normally just one.
+The `ducks.js` should basically contain the action generators, and reducers.

 All files are in the relative folder and imported when needed with the help of `webpack resolve`.